JBeggs/docker-django-react-web-application/README.md

 - docker-compose build
 - docker-compose up -d

-to setp the basic application
+to setup the basic application

 ### Some Docker commands I need to remember